SwiftStudies/TiledKit/Documentation/Game Engine Specialization.md

  - __SpriteKit__ [SKTiled](https://github.com/SwiftStudies/SKTiledKit) A sprite kit implementation that even integrates with Tiled itself to let you quickly test your level in Tiled & SpriteKit without even going to Xcode!
  - __TextEngine__ [TextEngine (TKTextEngine package)](https://github.com/SwiftStudies/TextEngine) Actually this example walks through how you build this implementation.
 It's not a fully fledged game engine, but it is a good simple example.

 If you don't see what you want, read on.
-When you've done it then please create a PR or raise an issue so I can add a link here
+When you've done it then please create a PR or raise an issue so I can add a link here to the engine you are supporting!

-__Note__ that this piece of the API is being built ready for 0.5 of TiledKit and is subject to breaking changes outside of the normal semantic versioning system.
-Now would be a great time to highlight complexities and issues in applying it!

 ## Artisinal Integrations
 In the end you can skip this whole section, jump off to the Project or Map [API documentation](https://swiftstudies.github.io/TiledKit/Documentation/API/) and just load one up and parse the data structures yourself.
 Keeping that API easy and useful, particually for reading, is the primary goal of this module.